The Boundary of Amoebas: Characterization of the Extended Boundary

-In Theorem \ref{Thm:Main1} we required that $\mathbf{w} \in \R^n$ is a non-singular point of the contour.
-The reason is that we cannot guarantee to find a proper direction in the parameter space for changing the coefficient in order to transform a particular boundary point into a complement point as we have done it in the latter part of the proof.
-We depict this fact in the following example.
+In Theorem \ref{Thm:Main1} we required $\mathbf{w} \in \R^n$ to be a smooth point of the contour of $\cA(f)$.
+The necessity of this assumption is illustrated in the following example.

 \begin{exa} Let $f = z_1^3 + z_1^3 + z_1z_2 + 1$.
-Although $\cV(f)$ is non-singular the contour $\cC(f)$ has a singular point in the origin given by three intersecting branches.
-See Figure \ref{Fig:AmoebaBoundaryApproximation} in Section \ref{Sec:Computation}.
-Via considering a small neighborhood of the origin we can conclude that by continuity reasons in the fiber over the origin there will exist three different normal directions of tangent spaces of $\cV(f^{|\mathbf{0}|, \re})$, respectively $\cV(f^{|\mathbf{0}|, \im})$.
+Although $\cV(f)$ is smooth the contour $\cC(f)$ has a singular point at the origin given by three intersecting branches; see Figure \ref{Fig:AmoebaBoundaryApproximation} in Section \ref{Sec:Computation}.
+Considering a neighborhood of the origin we can conclude by a continuity argument in the fiber over the origin that there exist three different normal directions of tangent spaces of $\cV(f^{|\mathbf{0}|, \re})$ and $\cV(f^{|\mathbf{0}|, \im})$.
 Hence, we cannot guarantee that we can find a particular direction in the corresponding parameter space such that all intersections in the fiber vanish.
-Theoretically it might happen that every small perturbation of coefficients, which lets one intersection points of $\cV(f^{|\mathbf{0}|, \re})$ and $\cV(f^{|\mathbf{0}|, \im})$ vanish turns another one into a regular intersection.
+It could happen that every perturbation of coefficients which lets one intersection point of $\cV(f^{|\mathbf{0}|, \re})$ and $\cV(f^{|\mathbf{0}|, \im})$ vanish turns another one into a regular intersection.
 Indeed, in this particular case the origin \textit{is} a boundary point and a suitable shifting direction of the parameter space is given by increasing the $z_1z_2$ term.
-See Figure \ref{Fig:AmoebaBoundaryApproximation} again. \end{exa}
+See Figure \ref{Fig:AmoebaBoundaryApproximation} again. \endenvi \end{exa}

-As a next step we want to give a statement equivalent to the characterization of the boundary of Theorem \ref{Thm:Main1}, which is in particular more convenient in order to tackle the contour and the boundary from a computational point of view.
-This theorem was already partially stated as Corollary \ref{Cor:Main1} in the introduction.
+As a next step we give a characterization of the extended boundary of $\cA(f)$ equivalent to Theorem \ref{Thm:Main1}, which is computationally important.
+The following theorem was already partially stated as Corollary \ref{Cor:Main1} in the introduction.